openshift-scale/workloads/docs/nodevertical.md

 # NodeVertical Workload

-The nodevertical workload playbook is `workloads/nodevertical.yml` and will run the nodevertical workload on your cluster.
+The NodeVertical workload playbook is `workloads/nodevertical.yml` and will run the NodeVertical workload on your cluster.

 NodeVertical workload is used to measure kubelet density for OpenShift.
-This means NodeVertical loads several nodes to max pods using cluster loader.
+This means NodeVertical loads several nodes to max Pods using cluster loader.

 Requirements:
 * Labeling Nodes